 It was not uncommon for the tankers to receive orders to move at night.
 On October 1st at 2:30 A.M., they were awakened by the sound of a whistle which meant they had to get the tanks ready to move.
 Those assigned to other duties loaded trucks with equipment.
 Once they had assembled into formations, they received the order to move, without headlights, to make a surprise attack on the Red Army.
 By 5:30 that morning – after traveling 40 miles in 2½ hours from their original bivouac in the dark – they had established a new bivouac and set up their equipment.
 They camouflaged their tanks and trucks and set up sentries to look for paratroopers or enemy troops.
 At 11:30, they received orders, and 80 tanks and armored vehicles moved out into enemy territory.
 They engaged the enemy at 2:38 in the afternoon and an umpire with a white flag determined who was awarded points or penalized.
 At 7:30 P.M., the battle was over and the tanks limped back to the bivouac where they were fueled and oiled for the next day.

-The one good thing that came out of the maneuvers was that the tank crews learned how to move at night.
-At Ft.
-Knox this was never done.
+The one good thing that came out of the maneuvers was that the tank crews learned how to move at night which at Ft.
+Knox was never done.
 Without knowing it, the night movements were preparing them for what they would do in the Philippines since most of the battalion’s movements there were made at night.
 The drivers learned how to drive at night and to take instructions from their tank commanders who had a better view from the turret.
-A number of motorcycle riders from other tank units were killed because they were riding their bikes without headlights on which meant they could not see obstacles in front of their bikes.
+Several motorcycle riders from other tank units were killed because they were riding their bikes without headlights on which meant they could not see obstacles in front of their bikes.
 When they hit something they fell to the ground and the tanks following them went over them.
 This happened several times before the motorcycle riders were ordered to turn on their headlights.

 Water was rationed, so the soldiers washed in streams after making sure there were no alligators or snakes nearby.
 If they took a bath, they did it in cold water.
 Men went days without washing their faces.
 The popular conversation during the maneuvers was where the battalion being was being sent next.
 Rumors flew that after the maneuvers they were going to Ft.
 Ord, California, Ft.
 Lewis, Washington, Ft.
 Benning, Georgia, or Ft.
 Mead, Maryland.

-After the maneuvers, many of the battalion members expected to return to Ft.
-Knox.
-Instead, the battalion received orders to report to Camp Polk, Louisiana.
-The men found themselves living in ten men tents and it seemed to rain nearly every day.
-Some men stated that they seemed to always be wet and did not shower for two weeks.
-At this time, Major Bacon Moore was relieved of command of the 192nd because of his age and Major Ted Wickord became the commanding officer of the battalion.
-On October 3rd, Wickord received the orders to send the battalion overseas.
-It was on the side of a hill, that the battalion learned that it had been selected to go overseas.
 Those men who were married with dependents, who had other dependents, who were 29 years old or older, or whose National Guard enlistments would end while the battalion was overseas were allowed to resign from federal service.
 They were replaced with men from the 753rd Tank Battalion who volunteered or had their names drawn out of a hat.
-Other men came from the 3rd Armor Division which was also at Camp Polk or the 32nd Armor Regiment at Camp Beauregard, Louisiana.
+Other men came from the 3rd Armor Division, also at Camp Polk, or the 32nd Armor Regiment at Camp Beauregard, Louisiana.
+Flyers were posted around Camp Polk stating volunteers were needed to join the 192nd which was being sent to the Philippines.

 During Harold’s visit home, he visited with friends.
 For his family, the time went by much too quickly.
 The evening he left for Camp Polk, Louisiana, there was an ice storm and it was extremely cold.
 His entire family accompanied him to the train station and there were a great many tears.
 His family did not know it at the time, but it would be the last time that they would ever see him.